LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 === "Clustermap"
     Clustered heatmap showing relationships between samples and targets.
-In this tab you can select from different metrics (_i.e._, peak_area, peak_top3, etc.), transformations (_i.e._, z-score, log2, etc.) and groupings (_i.e._, Sample type, Group 1, 2, etc.)
+In this tab you can select different metrics (for example, peak_area, peak_top3), transformations (for example, z-score, log2), and groupings (for example, sample type, Group 1, Group 2).

     ![](quickstart/analysis-2.png)

 === "PCA"
     Principal component analysis plot for sample-level patterns.
-Includes an score plot (PC1 to PC5) on the left side, cummulative variance (top right), and absolute loading values for a selected PC (bottom rigth).
+Includes a score plot (PC1 to PC5) on the left side, cumulative variance (top right), and absolute loading values for a selected PC (bottom right).

     ![](quickstart/analysis-3.png)

 === "Violin"
-    Distribution plots by group (_i.e._, Sample type, Group 1, 2, etc.) to compare target values.
-Includes a hypothesis test result (t-test for two samples, ANOVA for more than 2 samples) on the top rigth corner.
+    Distribution plots by group (for example, sample type, Group 1, Group 2) to compare target values.
+Includes a hypothesis test result (t-test for two samples, ANOVA for more than two samples) on the top right corner.

     ![](quickstart/analysis-4.png)